TLC - The Theatre Lovers Community of the ATG

 TLC founder Kay Grant talks about TLC with the hosts of KASA-TV’s New Mexico Style.
 Click here to view the video clip.

-TLC Offers Discount Memberships and Special Holiday Gift!
+TLC Offers Discounted Memberships

 Since July 1, 2013, TLC members have received discount offers from various Albuquerque theatres totalling $83, were invited to 7 exclusive rehearsals and auditions, and attended 3 exclusive talks on theatre.